Bin repairs and replacements FAQs

 Can I just use black bags instead

 No, you do need to present rubbish in a bin, as specified by the Council.
 As a short-term solution, you can use black bags, but these will not be routinely accepted.
-You should only use black bags temporarily if your bin is missing or so damaged that it cannot be presented for collection.

 If you continually use black bags to present rubbish the Council has the power to begin enforcement procedures against you for either fly-tipping or littering under Section 33 or Section 87 of the Environmental Protection Act 1990.
 Enforcement could result in an unlimited fine.